fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 #### 9.25: patientor, step10

+Extend your solution so that it displays error message if some required values are missing or formatted incorrectly.

+#### 9.26: patientor, step11

-Extend your solution to support <i>two</i> entry types.
-You do not have to handle the errors, it is enough if a entry can be created if the form is filled up with valid data.
+Extend your solution to support <i>two</i> entry types and displays error message if some required values are missing.
+You do not need to care about the possible errors in server response.

-The easiest but surely not the most elegant way to do this exercise is to have a separate form for each different entry type.
+The easiest but surely not the most elegant way to do this exercise is to have a separate form for each different entry type or formatted incorrectly.
+You do not need to care about the possible errors in server response.

 Getting the types to work properly might be a slight challenge if you use just a single form.

-#### 9.26: patientor, step11
+#### 9.27: patientor, step12

-Extend your solution so that it supports <i>all the entry types</i> and displays error message if some required values are missing or formatted incorrectly and you try to submit the form.
+Extend your solution so that it supports <i>all the entry types</i> and displays error message if some required values are missing or formatted incorrectly.
+You do not need to care about the possible errors in server response.

 </div>